 (2:10) For you once were not a people, but now you are the people of God; you had not received mercy, but now you have received mercy.

 (4:3) For the time already past is sufficient for you to have carried out the desire of the Gentiles, having pursued a course of sensuality, lusts, drunkenness, carousing, drinking parties and abominable idolatries.

 For these reasons, we should infer that this was a Gentile-dominated church.

 Peter makes a reference to having difficulty reading Paul’s letters (2 Pet.
 3:15-16), so we know that Peter had copies of Paul’s material.
-Paul wrote his letter to the Romans in the winter of AD 56-57, and Peter is in Rome immediately after this time.
+Paul wrote his letter to the Romans in the winter of AD 56-57, and Peter was in Rome immediately after this time.
 In 1 Peter 2, Peter seems to be interacting with Romans 9-10.
 In fact, he quotes the same string of OT verses that Paul does.
-This is such a “coincidence” that it leads us to think that Peter was reading from Paul’s work.
-It would be like seeing the “coincidence” of seeing two term papers with the same citations and typos in it: you would conclude that one was copying from the other.
+This is such a “coincidence” that it leads us to think that Peter was reading Paul’s work.
+It would be like seeing the “coincidence” of two term papers with the same citations in it: you would conclude that one was copying from the other.

 - Romans 9:33 and 1 Peter 2:6 both quote Isaiah 28:16 (“Behold, I lay in Zion a stone of stumbling and a rock of offense”).

 - Romans 10:11 and 1 Peter 2:6 both quote Isaiah 28:16 (“Whoever believes in Him will not be disappointed”).

 - Romans 9:25 and 1 Peter 2:10 both quote Hosea 1:10 (“I will call those who were not My people, ‘My people’”).